"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Abstract

 \section{Abstract}

-Software engineers have historically relied on human-powered Q\&A platforms, like Stack Overflow (SO), as coding aids.
-With the rise of generative AI, developers have adopted AI chatbots, such as ChatGPT, in their software development process.
-Recognizing the potential parallels between human-powered Q\&A platforms and AI-powered question-based chatbots, we investigate and compare how developers integrate this assistance into their real-world coding experiences by conducting thematic analysis of Reddit posts.
+Software engineers have historically relied on human-powered Q\&A platforms like Stack Overflow (SO) as coding aids.
+With the rise of generative AI, developers have started to adopt AI chatbots, such as ChatGPT, in their software development process.
+Recognizing the potential parallels between human-powered Q\&A platforms and AI-powered question-based chatbots, we investigate and compare how developers integrate this assistance into their real-world coding experiences by conducting a thematic analysis of 1700+ Reddit posts.
 Through a comparative study of SO and ChatGPT, we identified each platform’s strengths, use cases, and barriers.
 Our findings suggest that ChatGPT offers fast, clear, comprehensive responses and fosters a more respectful environment than SO.
 However, concerns about ChatGPT’s reliability stem from its overly confident tone and the absence of validation mechanisms like SO’s voting system.
-Based on these findings, we recommend leveraging each platform’s unique features to improve developer experiences in the future.
+Based on these findings, we synthesized the design implications for future GenAI code assistants and recommend a workflow leveraging each platform’s unique features to improve developer experiences.